Kiinyo/kii_ware/Board  Tutorial.md

 ```
 Well almost like this!
 While it isn't that bad for 3 or 4 components, having to use the index number for every component can become a nightmare after the 10th or 20th one so I've gone ahead and assigned the index numbers names to make them easier to keep track of!
 It's all personal perference in the end though!

 With that our board is done!
-Make sure to save your `board_name.rs`, add it to the `mod.rs` file as explained in `Adding and removing components and boards` and enjoy!
+Make sure to save your `demo_board.rs` file, and let the `mod.rs` file know it exists as explained in the `README.md` and enjoy!